Is your book in the bad books?

 Otherwise, it wouldn’t be getting so frequently rubbished.
 Another odd fact is that books that get a lot of reviews, even very bad ones, increase in sales ranking due to the number of reviews.

 But, there is urgent work to do with a book such as this because believe it or not, it really has the potential to be a good seller.

 The first task is to analyse the reviews and look for common factors that have been criticised.
-If these issues can be addressed with a re-write or perhaps better, with the help of an editor to overcome the weaknesses, the book stands a good chance of success.
+If these issues can be addressed with a re-write or perhaps better, with the help of a complete edit and proofread to overcome the weaknesses, the book stands a good chance of success.

 The second task is not so easy.

 Find the positives.
 Try to look at what has made the book attract so much interest.

 Perhaps it could be the cover, the book description or more likely, that the first few pages, which were available in the book’s preview, were well written but later on in the book, the writing standard fell away or the story lost its way.

 With work, a disliked book has a lot of potential so don’t waste the opportunity.